MaryMahmoodi/EEG_forward_inverse_problem/README.md

 ❓Do we have such reliable "non-invasive" tools in clinics right now, or are they all research-purpose?

-In this repository, I will be sharing a step-by-step presentation from neural source conceptual modeling to forward/inverse formulas.
+In this repository, I will be sharing a step-by-step presentation from neural source concept-based modeling to forward/inverse formulas.